CRIGHClinical Research Initiative for Global Health

 Coordinator: ECRIN & NIH

 The Clinical Research Initiative for Global Health (CRIGH) aims to support international collaboration on clinical research for the benefit of patients, healthcare professionals, and health systems.
-The initiative will seek to optimise clinical research programmes in participating countries, to develop global standards on clinical up of innovative methodology and technologies, and to enhance institutional capacity to rapidly and efficiently respond to global health challenges.
+The initiative will seek to optimise clinical research programmes in participating countries, to develop global standards on clinical take-up of innovative methodology and technologies, and to enhance institutional capacity to rapidly and efficiently respond to global health challenges.

 Launched in 2016, CRIGH is a follow-up to the Organisation for Economic Co-operation and Development (OECD) Global Science Forum (GSF) initiative, introduced in 2009 to foster international cooperation in non-commercial trials.
 The GSF made various recommendations to address three main challenges to multi-country collaboration: persisting differences in administrative processes; inadequate regulation for some clinical trials; and uneven national and regional support for education, training and infrastructures for academic clinical trials.